Syed-Hameed-PSG/SentimentAnalysis/README.md

 Platform : Python 3.x (Version 3.0 or later, preferably 3.6.2)
 # Training and Testing Data
 Refer at: https://drive.google.com/drive/folders/0Bz8a_Dbh9Qhbfll6bVpmNUtUcFdjYmF2SEpmZUZUcVNiMUw1TWN6RDV3a0JHT3kxLVhVR2M

+Download the amazon_review_polarity.csv file, which contains train.csv and test.csv
 # Modules used
 csv - for reading and writing in csv files
 # External Libraries